finopsfoundation/framework/_tools-services/vmware.md

 website-url: "https://www.cloudhealthtech.com/"

 # Maximum character count is 350 the rest will be truncated and hidden automatically on your page
-company-description: VMware is a leading innovator in enterprise software.
-We power the world’s digital infrastructure.
-Our cloud, app modernization, networking, security and digital workspace platforms form a flexible, consistent digital foundation.
-This foundation empowers businesses to build, run, manage, connect and protect applications, anywhere–enabling technology-driven transformation without disruption.
+company-description: VMware is a leading provider of multi-cloud services for all apps, enabling digital innovation with enterprise control.
+As the trusted foundation to accelerate innovation, VMware software gives businesses the flexibility and choice they need to build the future.
 VMware acquired CloudHealth Technologies in October of 2018.

 # Membership level, type and vendor certifications
 member-level: premier